Navigate to Site File System in SharePoint Online using PowerShell

 This doesn’t appear in File Explorer, But you can access it through PowerShell.
 You can also create a persistent drive with -Persist switch.

 Access Mapped Drive through PowerShell

-Once the library or site is mapped as a network drive, you can start navigating to the site file system and manipulate it.
-For E.g. Let’s copy a folder with its content in a SharePoint Online document library.
+Once the library or site is mapped as a network drive, you can navigate the site file system and manipulate it.
+E.g., let’s copy a folder with its content in a SharePoint Online document library.

 #Switch to Mapped Drive M: #Change Current Directory to "Branding" Folder CD Branding #Get the contents of the Folder Dir #Copy a Folder with its contents Copy 2019 -Destination 2020 -Recurse

 Here is the entire flow: